dyvenia/viadot/CONTRIBUTING.md

-# How to contribute to `viadot`
+# How to contribute to `viadot2`

-## Setting up the environment
+## Installation & set up

-Follow the instructions in the [README](./README.md) to set up your development environment.
+Follow instructions in the [README](./README.md#getting-started) to set up your development environment.

 ### VSCode

-We provide the extensions, settings, and tasks for VSCode in the `.vscode` folder.
+For an enhanced experience, we provide the extensions, settings, and tasks for VSCode in the `.vscode` folder.

 1. Install the extensions